About Megan Barker

 Life As A Teenager

 “I had two part jobs after school.
-Worked at McDonalds and the local Chinese restaurant.
+I worked at McDonalds and the local Chinese restaurant.
 I also did promotional work at the Leagues Club.”

 What did you want to be when you grew up?